nashville-software-school/client-side-mastery/book-3-nashville-kennels/chapters/JSON_SERVER_HEROKU.md

 ## Example server.js

 Here's a sample `server.js` file that you can put in your API repo.
-Replace `yak.json` below with the same of your JSON file.
+Replace `yak.json` below with the name of your JSON file.

 ```js
 const jsonServer = require('json-server');